akshayjadhav4/E-Commerce-frontend/README.md

 ## Tech Stack:

 E-commerce website in **MERN** stack with the Redux toolkit. **JWT** used for authentication.
 The Braintree payment gateway is used for processing payments.
+Formik and Yup packages used for form validation.
+Material UI used for desgin.
 The frontend is deployed on Netlify and the backend on Heroku.

 <img align="left" width="28px" src="https://img.icons8.com/color/48/000000/mongodb.png"/>